 Clarion Partners offers investment options in both commingled fund and separate account formats for institutional investors.
-Clients can select from a broad range of debt and equity investment options to build their real estate portfolios, including diversified core portfolios, sector-specific accounts, core, core-plus and value-add products as well as opportunity vehicles.
+Clients can select from a broad range of debt and equity investment options to build their real estate portfolios, including diversified core portfolios, sector-specific accounts, core, core-plus and value-add products as well as opportunistic vehicles.
 Going forward, we will continue to build our business by offering our clients real estate solutions that have been tailored to support their objectives and that capitalize on current market opportunities.

 In Q2, US industrial property fundamentals remained strong; however, new supply is beginning to catch up with demand.
 Global and US supply chain stress indices have recovered to pre-pandemic levels, and cargo volumes are largely well above pre-COVID levels with continued resilience in consumer spending.
 Over the quarter, the national industrial vacancy rate rose by 30bps to 3.7%, still well below the long-term average of 6.8%.
 In most markets, vacancy levels remained at or near all-time lows.
 In Q2, net absorption moderated to 31.4 million sf, falling short of completions of 99.2m sqf.
 Nonetheless, average asking rent growth reached 10.5% year-over-year, the sixth straight quarter of double-digit growth.

 Leasing velocity moderated in most markets over the year; nevertheless, out of the 75 markets tracked, 47 reported positive absorption figures in Q2.
 In Q2, US industrial rents continued to rise to all-time highs in most markets, although the pace of absorption slowed in many.